 Birth Currents

-Birth Currents has been exhibited in The Grey Space in the Middle and the Royal Academy of Arts in The Hague.
+Birth Currents has been exhibited in The Grey Space in the Middle, Royal Academy of Arts in The Hague and Nieuw en Meer.
 A review of the exhibition has been published by Metropolis M. De Correspondent has published the article ‘Wie is de baas tijdens jouw bevalling?’ along with 7 photos of the project.

 t